-Modelling has been carried out for the most credible worst case oil spill scenario based on expected blow out at HARALD.
+Modelling has been carried out for the most credible worst case oil spill scenario based on expected blow out at TYRA.
 The modelling results have been used to assess the environmental and social risk from accidental events based on a scenario without oil recovery or contingency planning.

 In general, all receptors evaluated would be subject to impacts of moderate or major negative significance following a large oil release.
-The impacts on social receptors caused by a major oil spill are mainly related to fishery and tourism.
+The impacts on socio-economic receptors caused by a major oil spill are mainly related to fishery and tourism.
+A major oil spill would potentially have significant, adverse transboundary impacts.